Helping ensure that you are on the correct path helps ensure that you find the best information.

 Admitted students can access and follow the online path through the enrollment process, submit deposits (tuition and housing) to reserve a space in the entering class, and submit orientation fees once registration for orientation is open.

 Note: The Office of Admission can send you instructions on how to activate your account, should you no longer have that email handy.
 However, once your account is activated, the Office of Admission cannot retrieve your password.
-You would need to contact IT to have your password reset, in order to regain access to MyWCU.
+You would need to contact the IT Department to have your password reset, in order to regain access to MyWCU.